 Liz Foster ’22 and Hunter Savery ’20

-When Steve’s Bagels first landed on Trinity’s campus, the Tripod email was flooded with requests for Liz Foster ’22 and Hunter Savery ’20 to review the hot new bagel joint, thus we had no choice but to spend an entire afternoon disecting and discussing the enigma that is Mr. Steven Bagels.
+When Steve’s Bagels first landed on Trinity’s campus, the Tripod email was flooded with requests for Liz Foster ’22 and Hunter Savery ’20 to review the hot new bagel joint, thus we had no choice but to spend an entire afternoon dissecting and discussing the enigma that is Mr. Steven Bagels.
 The following is a conclusive report featuring both editors’ experiences in trying out Vernon Social’s latest breakfast offering.
-The opinions expressed in this article are the editor’s own, but should be considered marshall law.
+The opinions expressed in this article are the editor’s own, but should be considered martial law.
 Take that as you will.

 LIZ’S HOT AND COLD CUTS:

 Arriving at Steve’s Bagels, there was an aura of mystery about the venue.
-The highly anticipated follow up breakfast joint after the ominous disappearance of Goldberg’s has arrived in full force.
+The highly anticipated follow-up breakfast joint, after the ominous disappearance of Goldberg’s, has arrived in full force.
 As I stood in line, accompanied by Arts & Entertainment editor Hunter Savery ’20, the sweat dripped down my back.
 The essence of Vernon Social overwhelmed me as I ordered bagel dish after bagel dish.
 Soon enough, the words “I’ll have a Big Steve please” fell out of my mouth.
 The woman working at Steve’s proceeded to ask me how I liked my eggs, something that caught me off guard.
 From suburban Dunkin’ Donuts to the delis of Greenwich Village and everywhere in between, I’ve never been questioned about how I wanted the eggs on my bacon, egg, and cheese.
 Confused, I stuttered back, “fried?”
 My voice raised on the end of the word, showing the Steve’s employee just how unsure I was.
 I was equally jarred when asked about the type of bagel I wanted for the “MPB” I ordered.
 Unfortunately, I cannot recall what these initials stand for, but the dish spoke to me because it was a bacon, egg, and cheese sandwich on a glazed donut.
 It went against anything I’ve ever known or loved.
 A kaiser roll?
 Sure.
 A bagel?
 Love to see it.
 But a BEC on a donut?
 The idea was bordering on blasphemous and I needed to know its inner workings.
 Naturally, I was confused when asked what kind of bagel I wanted for this delicious donut dessert-breakfast.
-Following the panic of ordering, Hunter and I proceeded to a nearby table where we realized just how open air Vernon Social is.
-When our food was ready, I was more accurately aware of the vulnerability I faced as I ate my breakfast foods at 3:30 in the afternoon.
+Following the panic of ordering, Hunter and I proceeded to a nearby table where we realized just how open-air Vernon Social is.
+When our food was ready, I was more acutely aware of the vulnerability I faced as I ate my breakfast foods at 3:30 in the afternoon.

 A standard bacon, egg, and cheese on an everything bagel is always a sure-fire way to satiate your morning hunger, but I’ve found Steve’s Asiago bagel to be his best work.
 Cheesy, but not too cheesy, the Asiago complements the meat, cheese, and egg combination swimmingly.
 Adding a splash of sriracha mayo on top only makes the dish better and I cannot recommend it enough.
 Though the bagels of Steve’s are quite satisfactory, I do believe calling them “New York bagels” is a bit of a stretch.
 Steve’s Bagels got off the Metro-North at Stamford.
 His bagels call the Olive Garden in Times Square a “delicacy.”
 I’ve had better bagels for less bread, but at the same time Steve’s is a step up from the Bistro’s circular wheat products.
 Overall, Steve’s Bagels is an enthralling addition campus if for nothing more than good ole Steve.
 6.9/10.